ubcecon/cluster_tools/setup.md

 ## (Optional) Generate Keys for login

-1. Login to compute canada using your login and password (choosing `yes` to connect anyways)
+1. Login to ComputeCanada using your login and password (choosing `yes` to connect anyways)

-    Linux / Mac OS:
+    **Linux / Mac OS**
     ```bash
     ssh $CCUSER@cedar.computecanada.ca
     ```
-    Windows Powershell:
+    **Windows Powershell**
     ```bash
     ssh $env:CCUSER@cedar.computecanada.ca
     ```
 2. Then close the connection by typing `exit`
-3. If needed, get ssh keys by running the following, and accepting the default location (e.g. `~/.ssh/id_rsa.pub`) and you can add a passphrase if you wish
+3. If needed, get SSH keys by running the following, and accepting the default location (e.g. `~/.ssh/id_rsa.pub`) and you can add a passphrase if you wish
 ```bash
 ssh-keygen
 ```
-4. Then attach the ssh to the computecanada, where you should replace `$CCUSER` if you did not set that environment variable above.
+4. Then attach the SSH to the ComputeCanada, where you should replace `$CCUSER` if you did not set that environment variable above.

-    Linux / Mac OS:
+    **Linux / Mac OS**
     ```bash
     ssh-copy-id -i ~/.ssh/id_rsa.pub $CCUSER@cedar.computecanada.ca
     ```
-    Windows Powershell:
+    **Windows Powershell**
     ```powershell
     cat ~/.ssh/id_rsa.pub | ssh $env:CCUSER@cedar.computecanada.ca "cat >> ~/.ssh/authorized_keys"
     ```

-    You will need to login with your password again, but afterwards you will not need to login when you use the `ssh` to that server
+    You will need to login with your password again, but afterwards you will not need to login when you use the `ssh` to that server.

 # Installation Instructions on the Cluster